pickles976/pickles976.github.io/_posts/2023-05-20-Pose-Estimation-from-Aruco-Fiducials.md

 This dictionary will be used to generate another dictionary that holds the coordinates of the corners of our fiducials.
 This representation will not be used directly by the program, but it is easier to read and edit.

 *Helpful Tip: Pick a coordinate system that matches the coordinate system of your robotics program.
 ROS uses a right-handed coordinate system with Z-up.
 This often trips me up because I am used to Unity where Y is up and the coordinate system is left-handed.
 Picking the wrong coordinate system at the outset can really throw things off.
-In the above image, Z is up, X is coming out of the wall, and Y is along the wall.*
+In the above image, Z is up, X is coming out of the wall, and Y is along the wall.
+It looks like the right-most coordinate system in the image below.*

 ![](/images/aruco_post/axes.png)

 Lastly, we want to store some representation of our Aruco fiducial corners.
 This can be done on the fly if you write a function that generates corners from the representation I showed earlier, or you can save it off to JSON.
-[Here is my Python script saving off corners](https://github.com/pickles976/RobotFriend/blob/main/src/fiducials/util/generate_marker_json.py)
+[Here is my Python script saving off corners](https://github.com/pickles976/RobotFriend/blob/main/src/fiducials/util/generate_marker_json.py).

 This should output the corner coordinates in a format like this: